cns-iu/opioid-trends/docs/data/index.md

 ## Data

-Data was extracted from an IADC Database provided by Regenstrief.
+Data was extracted from an IADC Database provided by the [Regenstrief Institute](https://www.regenstrief.org/).
 See [Sources](../sources/index.md) for details.

 ## Data Variables

 From the raw data, we compiled a number of data variables to visualize.
-This metadata can be found [here](../data/data-variables.csv).
+This metadata can be found [here](data-variables.csv).

 DATA_VARIABLE | LABEL | TYPE | SCALE
 --------------|-------|------|-------